Tropical Airways Flight 1301: Investigation

 followed by 7 days of rest.
 However, the Committee noted that during the month of August, the month in which the accident occurred, that schedule had been interrupted.
-From August 9 to 24, the Captain was overworked and was possibly sleep deprived due to this.
+From August 9 to 24, the Captain was overworked and was possibly sleep deprived.
 Haitian investigators then stated that the Captain could have been fatigued during the crash.

 Conclusion

-Haitian investigators then published the cause of the accident as stall during approach phase while on the downwind leg caused by the loss of VMC at low altitude.
+Haitian investigators published the cause of the accident as a stall during the approach phase while on the downwind leg caused by the loss control due to a speed below that required to maintain control.